The Chicago World's Fair of 1933 and Its Quilt Contest

 Sears, Roebuck, and Company, the nation's largest retailer, was based out of Chicago.
 They built a pavilion at the fair that diagrammed their shipping and delivery systems (since most of their business was mail order) and a comfortable place for visitors to rest.
 On the mezzanine level visitors could view the winners of the Sears National Quilt Contest.

 Almost 25,000 people entered quilts in this contest!
 Find out why.
-What was the motivation for this tremendous response?

 "Let's go to the Fair!"
 This has become Nova's most popular quilt guild presentation.